 Jainism has immensely contributed for the idealistic and pluralistic patron of leading life.
-Non violence remains its locus in all its tenements as the main principle.
+Non-violence remains its locus in all its tenements as the main principle.
 Its principles remain incessantly and eternally in their modus operandi of religions of the world.
-It strives to make ones life sublime and celestial in vision for all the time to come it impounds that ones birth should be meaningful and useful.
-The gems of Jainism, Samyakdarshan, Samyakgnana and Samyakcharitra, Anekantavada defining the various facets of matter and Syadvada the means to logically comprehend the qualities and anagara signifying the greatness of ascetism constitute the very core of Jainism in the form of glittering gems paving the way for attaining salvation.
+It strives to make one’s life sublime and celestial in the vision for all the time to come it impounds that one’s birth should be meaningful and useful.
+The gems of Jainism, Samyakdarshan, Samyakgnana, and Samyakcharitra, Anekantavada defining the various facets of matter and Syadvada the means to logically comprehend the qualities and anagara signifying the greatness of asceticism constitute the very core of Jainism in the form of glittering gems paving the way for attaining salvation.

-Dashlakshanaparva occupies a unique place in the complexity and vivacity of many religious celebrations and observations in Jainism.
-Furthermore the doctrines of Jainism are not merely confined to Jains and instead may be followed and enticed by non Jains also.
-It embodies in itself all religious principles followed by various ethnic groups hence Dashlakshanaparva is regarded as king of parvas and is considered as the most sacred amongst all the religious celebrations.
+Paryushana Parva or Dashlakshana parva occupies a unique place in the complexity and vivacity of many religious celebrations and observations in Jainism.
+Furthermore, the doctrines of Jainism are not merely confined to Jains and instead may be followed and enticed by non-Jains also.
+It embodies in itself all religious principles followed by various ethnic groups hence Dashlakshanaparva is regarded as the king of parvas and is considered as the most sacred amongst all the religious celebrations.
 It is devoid of the materialistic look at life enthralled with fine arts and ostentatious celebrations.
 It is observed with high reverence without giving importance to the superfluous pomp and glory.
 It lays down the path of comprehensive thinking and fastening the thoughts to high heights.
 It stresses on the social welfare and morality of an individual and thus attaining the state of spirituality.
 It stands as a measure of relief for the day to day intricacies and reliefs.

-Uttama Kshama: One should lead a life which is devoid of hatredness and possessiveness, as these elements precipitate in animosity among the individual.
-Exercising patience indeed takes one a long way to lead happy and contentful life.
+Uttama Kshama: One should lead a life that is devoid of hatred ness and possessiveness, as these elements precipitate in animosity among the individual.
+Exercising patience indeed takes one a long way to lead a happy and contentful life.

 Uttama Mardhava: Humility and courtesy are the progressive stones of success.
 Egoism is a sign of weakness of an individual.
-Expressing of love and affection towards an individual should be observed.
-This quality makes an individual sober and calm in his behaviour.
+Expressing love and affection towards an individual should be observed.
+This quality makes an individual sober and calm in his behavior.

 Uttama Arjava: There should exist a coherence between word and deed.
 Honesty is the sheet anchor for leading an ideal life.
 One should be cautious and conscious regarding the heinous elements.